-Early in 1983 a new roadway was cut during the reconstruction of the house 'Edgemount' on the north border of Ashdown Forest (TQ 485325).
+Early in 1983 a new roadway was cut during the reconstruction of the house 'Edgemount' on the north border of Ashdown Forest (TQ 485925).
 This crosses a small stream which runs into the Millbrook at Newbridge.
 On the right bank of the stream the roadway cut into a thick layer of bloomery slag and cinder extending for about 20m.

-Roman ironworking at Runham Farm, Lenham Kent
+Roman ironworking at Runham Farm, Lenham, Kent

-In WIRG, Wealden Iron, 1st series IX (Spring 1976), 21, and 2nd series 1 (1981), 23, reference was made to a Roman settlement, a possible Roman road, and iron working.
-Further information has now been kindly supplied by Viscount Monckton in a letter dated July 1983, in which he writes:

-"We have just completed our dig for this year on the site.
-We have found a most beautiful portion of Roman road with marvellous curb stones on both sides.
-What, however, is more exciting is that we have found the underground parts of two Roman furnaces ...
-We have not yet found any of the actual iron made, but a lot of furnace walling.
+In Wealden Iron Bulletins 9 (Spring 1976), 21, and Second Series No. 1 (1981), 23, reference was made to a Roman settlement, a possible Roman road, and iron working.
+Further information has now been kindly supplied by Viscount Monckton in a letter dated July 1983, in which he writes found a most beautiful portion of Roman road with marvellous curb stones on both sides.
+What, however, is more exciting is that we have found the underground parts of two Roman furnaces....We have not yet found any of the actual iron made, but a lot of furnace walling.
 Each furnace appears to have been used and re-lined about three times."